-• Computer Networks
+Computer Networks

-Identify the appropriate feature of 4GN applicable for the scenario given.
-(CO1)

-Analyze the drawbacks of traditional networks.
-(CO2)

-Apply the concepts of Software Defined Networking for the given scenario (CO3)
+On the successful completion of the course, students will be able to Identify the appropriate feature of 4GN applicable for the scenario given.
+(CO1) Apply Analyze the drawbacks of traditional networks.
+(CO2) Analyze Apply the concepts of Software Defined Networking for the given scenario (CO3) Apply the given scenario.
+(CO4) Apply the concept of Software Defined Networking in the given environment. (e.g. Campus Network).
+(CO5)

-Make use of Open flow standards to manage Network Components for the given scenario.
-(CO4)
+Make use of Open flow standards to manage Network Components for